nixos-asia/website/en/haskell-rust-ffi.md

 {#tpl}
 ## Template

 You can find the template at <https://github.com/shivaraj-bh/haskell-rust-ffi-template>.
-This template also includes formatting setup with [[treefmt|treefmt-nix]] and VSCode integration.
+This template also includes formatting setup with [[treefmt|treefmt-nix]] and [[vscode]] integration.